melkorium/FieryVoid/README.md

 1. Access database by typing: `mysql -uroot -proot`

-# New Game.php and gamelobby.php bundling:
+# Game.php and gamelobby.php js bundling:

 I created a scripts/bundle-legacy.js script that bundles the ~130 legacy JavaScript files into a single file (game.legacy.bundle.js).
 I also updated game.php to load this bundle by default, which should drastically reduce HTTP requests and eliminate the HTTP/2 errors.
 You can still load individual scripts for debugging by adding &debug=1 to the URL.
 I updated package.json to include this in your build process (using yarn).